-The Housing Executive or a Housing Association might be responsible for some areas, but others might be covered by the Department of Infrastructure.
-Behaviour issues may require getting the PSNI involved.
+It can be difficult to identify who to go to for help.
+The Housing Executive or a housing association might be responsible for some areas, but others might be covered by the Department of Infrastructure.
+Behaviour issues may require involving the PSNI.
 The local council will also have some responsibilities for the upkeep of your area.

-Your community may need to work with more than one agency to address all of the concerns on an estate.
-And it can be very useful to get them all together to ensure action is taken in a coordinated way.
+Your community may need to work with more than one agency to address all the concerns related to an estate.
+And it can be very useful to bring them all together to ensure action is coordinated.

-Supporting Communities helps residents' groups to take an Inter-Agency approach to identify problems and find solutions for the benefit of all the residents of your area.
+Supporting Communities helps resident groups take an Inter-Agency approach to identify problems and find solutions for the benefit of all residents in your area.

 The Inter-Agency Approach